Table of contents

 Depending on where your ad will appear, you can choose from the following types of remarketing:

-- Remarketing on the Display Network (aka standard remarketing) – Ads appear on partner sites of Google or Yandex.
+- Remarketing on the Display Network (aka standard remarketing) – Ads appear on partner sites of Google.

 - Dynamic remarketing (similar to standard) – Users are shown banners with specific products they were interested in, not general offers.